kmeaw01/landing-page/README.md

 # The Odin Project: Landing Page

-Landing page practise project, made in astro.
+Landing page practise project, made in Astro.
 ## 🚀 Project Structure

 Inside of the project, you'll see the following folders and files: